jarun/buku/README.md

 `buku` is a powerful cmdline bookmark management utility written in Python3 and SQLite3. `buku` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
 I wanted the same database on my local system.
 However, I couldn't find an equally flexible cmdline solution.
 Hence, `Buku` (after my son's nickname).

-You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search by keywords for matching URL, title or tags, update and remove bookmarks, title or tags.
+You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search, update and remove bookmarks.
 You can open the URLs from search results directly in the browser.
-You can encrypt or decrypt the database file manually, optionally with custom number of hash passes for key generation.
+Encryption is supported, optionally with custom number of hash passes for key generation.

 `buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)